 "Whether a 500-person company or a 50,000-person company, everybody's a target," said Chris Silva, analyst at Gartner.
 Why?
 Ransomware gangs are businesses.
 "What attackers really seem to be looking at is where they can expect the maximum financial impact," he explained.
 That might mean a single, massive attack on a natural gas pipeline or many attacks spread across dozens of small businesses.

-Bearing all of that in mind, what follows are the 10 top -- but by no means the only -- ransomware targets in 2021 and beyond, based on the Sophos survey and other data.
+Bearing all of that in mind, what follows are the 10 top -- but by no means the only -- ransomware targets, based on the Sophos survey and other data.

-Cybercriminals continued to target educational institutions in 2021, with a March ransomware attack on New York's Buffalo Public Schools system halting for a week in-person and virtual learning for 34,000 students.
-On the higher education front, Howard University was forced to cancel two days of classes after discovering a ransomware attack over the 2021 Labor Day weekend.
+In one such incident, New York's Buffalo Public Schools system was forced to halt in-person and virtual learning for 34,000 students for a week in March 2021.
+On the higher education front, Howard University had to cancel two days of classes after discovering a ransomware attack over the 2021 Labor Day weekend.

 In April 2021, Computer Weekly learned that British retailer FatFace paid the Conti ransomware gang a $2 million ransom following a successful phishing campaign.
 Then, in July, an unprecedented supply chain attack on software provider Kaseya ultimately infected as many as 1,500 businesses.
 Among them was Swedish grocery store chain Coop, which had to close the majority of its 800 stores for three days to deal with the attack.
 The retailer said the malware prevented many of its cash registers from working.